What does your service do?

 Where families are being supported through brokerage, assistance will stop when options have been identified and actions taken.
 Where no options have been presented we will try to signpost families to other services for support.

-What geographical area does the service cover?
+What geographical area does your service cover?

 The Family Information Service provides information and advice for families living in Oxfordshire or those requiring information on services provided in Oxfordshire e.g. for families living on the border.